top of page

 • Vimeo

-She is also a co-founder of the Biobabes collective, an experimental design and research collective and the founder of Unruly Matters Ltd.
+She is also a founder and director of Unruly Matters Ltd and a co-founder of the Biobabes collective, an experimental design and research collective.

 bottom of page